Privilege and confidentiality

 Time limits and court queues

 If a limitation period or court deadline expires on a day when the court offices are closed, it will be extended to the next day on which they are open (Pritam Kaur v S. Russell & Sons Ltd).
-This rule was not engaged where the appellant had not attempted to file his application with the court until the end of the relevant six-week period, leaving himself with no opportunity to deal with contingencies that might arise, such as his agent being refused entry by the security guard at 4:25pm or being told late on the following day that he had used the wrong form.
+This rule was not engaged where the appellant had not attempted to file his application with the court until the end of the relevant six-week period, leaving himself with no opportunity to deal with contingencies that might arise, such as his agent being refused entry by the security guard at 4:25pm.
 The circumstances did not violate Mr Croke’s right to access to a court under article 6 of the European Convention on Human Rights so as to justify an extension of the six-week time limit (Croke v Secretary of State for Communities and Local Government).

 Abuse of process